sudeeptarlekar/sudeeptarlekar.github.io/_posts/2023-03-04-define-method-and-define-singleton-method.md

 # => Starting a new car build with a color Blue
 ```

-If you observe closely, our `build` is a class method, why is that so?
-This is because ***define_method*** is only available
+If you observe closely, you'll notice that our `build` method is a class method.
-as a class method and not as an instance method, if you convert the `build` as an instance method, you will end up
+This is because ***define_method*** is only available as a class method, not as an instance method.
-getting a **NoMethodError**.
+Attempting to convert build into an instance method will result in a **NoMethodError**.

 So far, everything is looking good, but when you call `start_building` on `red_car` again you will see some issues with output.